gurusinb/Decentralized_Voting_System/Readme.md

     npm install web3@0.20.1

 Solidity is an object-oriented programming language used for writing Smart contracts on various blockchain platforms, most notably, Ethereum.
+We can relate Smart contracts with concept of Abstraction in Object Oriented Programming.

     npm install solc@0.4.17